Zach-Girard/QAA/LabNotebook.md

 Created a script ```N_Content.py`` to calculate percent N content per base and plot.

 Answer: My personally produced Per Base N-Content plots show the same trend as those produced by fastqc.
 However, my plots have their y-axis scaled by the max value.
 The fastqc plots are out of 100%.
 This allows me to see much smaller trends that are not visible in the fastqc plots.
+For R2 reads, it appears as though there are extremely small non-zero counts of N's past the first base position.